EpictetusHonor/Maths/README.md

 # Maths
-Backup of things maybe worth in the future for me!
+The backup of things than i will probably use in the future!